reedmusic/exercises/index.md

 -->

-## Jazz Listening
+## Jazz listening resources

-### How this resource works:

-Add the <b>General listening</b> tracks to your playlists this week.
-Listen around them and their artists and albums if you can.
+ * Each page starts with <b>General listening</b>

-Write detailed answers to the <b>Focused listening</b> questions.
-They often start with <b>listening questions</b> (no cheating just yet!) then some <b>research</b> on artists or techniques (Wikipedia is a great resource for albums and personnel...).
-Sometimes the answers will appear in <span style="color:red">red</span>, sometimes we'll wait for the lesson to reveal all.
+ * Then some <b>Focused listening</b> with questions.
+     * There may be research on artists or techniques (Wikipedia is a great resource for albums and personnel...).
+     * Sometimes the answers will appear in <span style="color:red">red</span>, sometimes we'll wait for the lesson to reveal all.

 ### Cool jazz